-Artificial Intelligence: Ethics & Societal Challenges
+Artificial Intelligence: Ethical & Societal Challenges

-Artificial Intelligence: Ethics & Societal Challenges is a four-week course that explores ethical and societal aspects of the increasing use of artificial intelligent technologies (AI).
+Artificial Intelligence: Ethical & Societal Challenges is a four-week course that explores ethical and societal aspects of the increasing use of artificial intelligent technologies (AI).
 The aim of the course is to raise awareness of ethical and societal aspects of AI and to stimulate reflection and discussion upon implications of the use of AI in society.

 In the first module, we will discuss algorithmic bias and surveillance.
 Is it really true that algorithms are purely logical and free from human biases or are they maybe just as biased as we are, and if they are, why is that and what can we do about it?
 AI in many ways makes surveillance more effective, but what does it mean to us if we are increasingly being watched in more and more sophisticated ways?

 Next, we will talk about the impact of AI on democracy.
 We discuss why democracy is important, and how AI could hamper public democratic discussion, but also how it can help improve democracy.
 We will for instance talk about how social media could play in the hands of authoritarian regimes and present some ideas on how to make use of AI tools to develop the functioning of democracy.

 A further ethical question concerns whether our treatment of AI could matter for the AIs themselves.
 Can artefacts be conscious?
 What do we even mean by “conscious”?
 What is the relationship between consciousness and intelligence?
 This is the topic of the third week of the course.

 In the last module we will talk about responsibility and control.
 If an autonomous car hits an autonomous robot, who is responsible?
 And who is responsible to make sure AI is developed in a safe and democratic way?